graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 ### Working With Lists

-When constructing a set of items as an argument to an action method, GraphQL will instantiate a `List<T>` internally and fill it with the appropriate data; be that another list, another input object, a scalar etc. While you can declare an array (e.g. `Donut[]`, `int[]` etc.) as your list structure for an input argument, graphql has to rebuild its internal representation as an array (or nested arrays) to meet the requirements of your method.
-In some cases, especially with nested lists, this results in an `O(N)` increase in processing time.
+When constructing a set of items as an argument to an action method, GraphQL will instantiate a `List<T>` internally and fill it with the appropriate data; be that another list, another input object, a scalar etc. While you can declare an array (e.g. `Donut[]`, `int[]` etc.) as your list structure for an input argument, graphql has to rebuild its internal representation to meet the requirements of your method.
+In some cases, especially with nested lists, or combinations of lists and arrays, this results in an `O(N)` increase in processing time.

 :::tip
 Use `IEnumerable<T>` or `IList<T>` as your argument types to avoid a performance bottleneck when sending lots of items as input data.